xXanth0s/mcp_arango_typescript/article/article.md

 NODE_ENV=development
 ```

-The `OPENAI_API_KEY` will be needed for the LLM-Validator and needs some credit on your openAi account.
-However, since we are using langchain to access the LLM, this can be replaced, or even a local LLM or SLM can be used.
+The `OPENAI_API_KEY` will be needed for the LLM-Validator and needs some credit on your OpenAI account.
+However, since we are using LangChain to access the LLM, this can be replaced, or even a local LLM or SLM can be used.

 ### Step 5: Accessing Arango

-To access the arango database we firstly have to initialize the schema, the database, then add some data and afterwards we can access the db.
-You can checkout all steps in the GitHub repo, I will now only show you, how to get a connection to the db and querying it.
+To access the Arango database, we first initialize the schema and database, add some data, and then we're ready to query it.
+You can find all setup steps in the GitHub repo, but here I'll focus only on establishing a connection and querying the database.
-It is as simple as that.

 ```typescript